-- 1) Formation of an advisory committee consisting of representative from counties, resource management organizations, and the biological science. - 2) Development of a geodatabase of known sites that contains detailed site attributes (e.g., area recommended ownership, number of rare species). - 3) Incorporation into the geodatabase of new sites and changes to designations or boundaries. - 4) Solicitation of information regarding potential sites from municipalities and organizations and field visits to assess the merits of affording those sites designations. - 5) Development of a design for site profiles that condenses information formerly presented in multiple tables located throughout a large document, so information about particular natural areas is easier to locate (based on feedback from multiple users). - 6) Development of an assessment scheme for aquatic resources.
+- 1. Formation of an advisory committee consisting of representative from counties, resource management organizations, and the biological science - 2.
+Development of a geodatabase of known sites that contains detailed site attributes (e.g., area recommended ownership, number of rare species) - 3.
+Incorporation into the geodatabase of new sites and changes to designations or boundaries - 4.
+Solicitation of information regarding potential sites from municipalities and organizations and field visits to assess the merits of affording those sites designations - 5.
+Development of a design for site profiles that condenses information formerly presented in multiple tables located throughout a large document, so information about particular natural areas is easier to locate (based on feedback from multiple users) - 6.
+Development of an assessment scheme for aquatic resources

 In anticipation of this project, SEWRPC staff have met with representatives from each county in the Region and other organizations to obtain feedback about the Natural Areas Plan and how to maximize its accessibility and utility to users.
 SEWRPC received a grant from the Wisconsin Coastal Management Program in 2019 to support the first phase of this project.
+The first phase of this project has been completed and the second phase, also funded in part by a grant from the Wisconsin Coastal Management Program, was initiated in 2021.